 Otherwise you’re better off spending that time writing new music and/or performing.

-You’ve put all that blood, sweat and tears into creating your music - you need to get it out to the people!!
+You’ve put all that blood, sweat and tears into creating your music, now you need to get it out to the people.

 … and we all know getting listeners on Spotify and YouTube takes some serious work.